Table of Contents

 From this list alone, you can see that lemon is an incredibly versatile oil and one of the main reasons it is such a popular seller.
-Lemon is used for uplifting your mood by way of diffusing, giving your metabolism a jump start on the day by adding a drop to your morning water.
+Lemon is used for uplifting your mood by way of diffusing, and it also makes a powerful cleaning agent.

 Did you know there are more than 700 types of Eucalyptus in Australia alone?!

-With so many to choose from, Martin started with just one type of eucalyptus but has now expanded their selection to the three that have the most medicinal properties for respiratory issues.
+With so many to choose from, Martin started with just one type of eucalyptus but the company has now expanded selection to the three sorts that have the most medicinal properties for respiratory issues.

 In general, Eucalyptus Globulus is the most popular of the Eucalyptus oils in aromatherapy because of its high cineole content and traditional Eucalyptus aroma.
 This has the strongest aroma and is the most aggressive of the eucalyptus oils.

-Eucalyptus Radiata is the middle of the road oil with a sweeter aroma and less striking to your olfactory system than the eucalyptus globulus.
-It has more fruity notes and traditional aroma of the eucalyptus scent most of us are accustomed to.
+Eucalyptus Radiata is the middle-of-the-road oil with a sweeter aroma and less striking to your olfactory system than the eucalyptus globulus.
+It has more fruity notes and the traditional aroma of the eucalyptus scent most of us are accustomed to.

 Eucalyptus Smithii has less than the 1.8-cineole making it the less aggressive of the eucalyptus.
 Its scent is described as having a medicinal aroma that is the cornerstone of its scent, but what makes it unique from other Eucalyptus oils is its spicy, earthy, woodsy character.

-It also works great as a natural deodorant, insect repellent, getting rid of nail fungus and fighting acne due to its anti-inflammatory and anti-bacterial properties.
+It works great as a natural deodorant, insect repellent, getting rid of nail fungus and fighting acne due to its anti-inflammatory and anti-bacterial properties.

-Tea tree oil is one oil that should not be ingested and is considered poisonous if ingested.
+Tea tree oil should not be ingested and is considered poisonous if ingested.
 This oil is for topical use only!

 The types of oranges do not differ property-wise very much so it comes down to personal aroma preference.